Chuvard/Hotel_project/Hotel/README.md

 ## Collaborators

-This project was developed by @
+This project was developed by @Chuvard and @Jaguar838